 These light, moist and tasty muffins can also make a great snack for lunch, or any time you feel like having a not too sweet fruity snack.
 Try them and enjoy.
 Continue reading

 These quick and easy to prepare corn muffins, are the perfect breakfast or brunch bread.
 They are moist and crumbly, savory and a bit sweet and hot at the same time, and with the added sausage and goat cheese, they make a meal on their own.
 For brunch, or light lunch, serve them with a green salad, or with a bowl of light soup.

-Poppy seeds and lemon are a classic combination.
+Poppy seeds and lemon is a classic combination.
 The acidity in the lemon balances the fatty and crunchy poppy seeds beautifully.
+Continue reading

 Fresh corn season has just begun and it’s time to put this great and versatile ingredient into good use.
 Continue reading